wbcomdesigns/bp-job-manager/readme.txt

 = 1.0.1 =
 * Fix - Warning display on the page.
 * Fix - When the user submits listing it blocks page and display warning.
 * Fix - After plugin install error generated on backend and frontend.
 * Fix - Error in plugin settings page
 * Fix - HTML display with applied jobs in Jobs page
 * Fix - Error in user profile job tab
-* Fix - Settings are not working correctly
+* Fix - Settings are not working.
 * Fix - Saved jobs display incorrect count number and "save job" button is missing.

 = 1.0.0 =